Convenience of Campus Living

 The Maine Bound Center also houses an indoor rock climbing wall, as well as providing students the opportunity to participate in numerous outdoor clinics and trips.

 Mail and Package Deliveries

 All regular sized letters will be delivered to the residence hall in which the student lives.
 Larger mail, including packages, sent to a student living in a residence hall will be delivered to the Package and Postal Center located in the Memorial Union.
 This provides a secure location for packages to be stored until the student is available to pick up their mail.
 An e-mail will be sent to the student alerting them that their mail/package is available for pickup.
 The Package and Postal Center hours are 8:30am – 4:30pm, Monday – Friday.
 A photo ID (MaineCard, driver’s license, etc.) of the addressee will be required when the resident student picks up a package.
 Information about proper mailing addresses can be found on the Housing Services website.

 Each residence hall has its own laundry facilities, including multiple washers and dryers.
-Each resident student also is provided with $25.00 of FREE laundry funds each semester, which is equivalent to 10 full loads (wash and dry) of laundry.
+Each residential student is provided $25.00 of FREE laundry funds each semester, which is equivalent to 10 full loads (wash and dry) of laundry.

-Using the Laundryview website and/or by downloading the sidekick app, students can see how many washers and dryers are available, and by hovering over each machine, can also see how much longer each machine has in its cycle.
+Using the Laundryview website and/or by downloading the sidekick app, students can see how many washers and dryers are available.
+By hovering over each machine, students can also see how much longer each machine has in its cycle.
 Using the Laundryview website and/or sidekick app, students may choose to have a text sent to their phone when the laundry cycle is complete.

 Students can submit requests for maintenance to their rooms through our online maintenance request system.
-Requests typically take less than 24 hours to complete, except during peak times, such as opening weekend.
+Requests typically take between 24-48 hours to complete, except during peak times, such as opening weekend.